Distributed European Infrastructure for Supercomputing Applications

-The Distributed European Infrastructure for Supercomputing Applications (DEISA) was a European Union supercomputer project.
-A consortium of eleven national supercomputing centres from seven European countries promoted pan-European research on European high-performance computing systems.
-By extending the European collaborative environment in the area of supercomputing, DEISA followed suggestions of the European Strategy Forum on Research Infrastructures.
+Distributed European Infrastructure for Supercomputing Applications (DEISA) was a consortium of major national supercomputing centres in Europe.
+Initiated in 2002, it became a European Union funded supercomputer project.
+The consortium of eleven national supercomputing centres from seven European countries promoted pan-European research on European high-performance computing systems by creating a European collaborative environment in the area of supercomputing.